Trimmed Mean

 Definition

-The trimmed mean (similar to the adjusted mean) is a method of calculating the mean by removing a small portion of the largest and smallest values before computing the average.
-After excluding the specified outliers, the standard arithmetic mean formula is used to obtain the trimmed mean.
-Using the trimmed mean helps eliminate the potential unfair influence of outliers or extreme data points on the traditional or arithmetic mean.
+The trimmed mean (similar to the adjusted mean) is a method of averaging that involves removing a small portion of the largest and smallest values before calculating the mean.
+After excluding specified outliers, the standard arithmetic mean formula is used to obtain the trimmed mean.
+Using a trimmed mean helps eliminate the influence of outliers or data points that might unfairly affect the traditional or arithmetic mean.

 Origin